Andy-Osborne/Dwarf-Match/testing.md

 - Bug Identified - **Excess white space between background image and footer**

-  - This bug only impacted the Microsoft Edge browser when a modal is launched.
+  - This bug only impacted the older version of the Microsoft Edge browser when a modal is launched.
 The white space is not immediately apparent to the user as the footer sticks to the bottom of the viewport at all times and there is no gap on their current viewport.
 They need to scroll down to see it.

 - Fix Applied:

-  - A fix for this is still outstanding however; it does not impact the game play for the user.
+  - This issue was resolved by updating to the latest version of the Edge Browser however; remains unfixed for users on older versions.

 - Bug Discovered - **Tutorial & Sound Modal During Victory Modal**: